 Management actions and their priorities for the Four Mile Beach foreshore are summarised in Table 6.
-Maps of the management actions for each precinct are provided in Attachment B.
+Maps of the management actions for each precinct are provided in Attachment B. Public consultation will occur before any management actions are implemented.

 Table 6.
 Four Mile Beach foreshore precinct management actions